Conference Agenda

 As Florida’s expanded education funding creates new opportunities, school leaders are seeking innovative technologies that improve outcomes while simplifying implementation.
 In this session, Tayla Rooney highlights how schools are using Let’s Go Learn (LGL) and AI-enabled tools to drive personalized learning, leverage diagnostic data, and strengthen instructional and special education practices.
 Participants will gain practical examples of how data-driven, AI-supported solutions enhance decision-making, streamline processes, and better support every learner.

-🟪 Marketing & Enrollment Strategies that Honor Your School’s Mission and Vision | Holly Riches
+🟪 Marketing & Enrollment Strategies That Honor Your School’s Mission and Vision | Holly Riches

 Are you interested in taking full advantage of everything Step Up for Students offers the families in your community?
-Marketing your school and customizing your Enrollment Strategy during the Inquiry and Admission process can help!
-Find out how to grow your Enrollment, increase your use of funding, and tailor your Admission approach in a way that honors who you are and what you stand for.
+Marketing your school and customizing your enrollment strategy during the inquiry and admission process can help.
+Find out how to grow your enrollment, increase your use of funding, and tailor your admission approach in a way that honors who you are and what you stand for.

 🟧 Empowering Educators: Transforming Classrooms & Elevating Outcomes for New Teachers/Special Education Teachers | Dr. Stephanie Sullivan